rorm-orm/rorm/docs/docs/migrations/internal_model_representation.md

 your building pipeline to generate intermediate json files that represent the current model state.

+The resulting JSON should live in the root of your project directory.
+The cli tools assumes the JSON file has the name `.models.json`.

 ## Intermediate JSON representation

 This is an example of the intermediate representation: